In this article:

 - Define your envelope in Microsoft Word.
 In this case, envelopes produced will be in a Word document, and you have more control over the formatting.
 You can also make changes to the address as necessary.

 - Define your envelope directly within LGL.
 In this case, the envelopes will be in PDF format and will not be editable.
-You have full control over the dimensions of the envelope, but you don't have control over the placement of the label.
+You have full control over the dimensions of the envelope, but you don't have control over the placement of the address block.
 In addition, limited fonts are available.

 We generally recommend using Microsoft Word because it is more flexible and reliable when it comes to formatting and printing.

 No matter which option you choose, it's a good idea to know the dimensions of the envelope you want to create, in inches.
-For example, a No. 9 envelope is 3 7/8 inches X 8 7/8 inches.
+For example, a No. 9 envelope (typical reply envelope for a mailing) and No. 10 (typical outer envelope).

 By default, your account will have two No. 10 envelope templates available.
 If you don't need more than that, you can stop reading now.
 If you do need additional options for envelopes, read on below.